cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

 For more details on SRv6 network programming Endpoint Behavior functionality please see RFC 8986 [LINK](https://datatracker.ietf.org/doc/html/rfc8986#name-enddt6-decapsulation-and-sp)

-BGP encodes the SRv6 SID in the prefix-SID attribute of the IPv4/6 L3VPN Network Layer Reachability Information (NLRI) and advertises it MP-BGP peers.
+BGP encodes the SRv6 SID in the prefix-SID attribute of the IPv4/6 L3VPN Network Layer Reachability Information (NLRI) and advertises it via it's MP-BGP peers.
 The Ingress PE (provider edge) router encapsulates the VRF IPv4/6 traffic with the SRv6 VPN SID and sends it over the SRv6 network.

-The *carrots* and *radish* VRFs are setup on the two edge routers in our SP network: **xrd01** and **xrd07**.
+The *carrots* VRFs is setup on the two edge routers in our SP network: **xrd01** and **xrd07**.
 Intermediate routers do not need to be VRF aware and are instead forwarding on the SRv6 data plane. (technically the intermediate routers don't need to be SRv6 aware and could simply perform IPv6 forwarding based on the outer IPv6 header).

 The VRF instances and their interfaces have been preconfigured, allowing us to focus on the SRv6 BGP configuration.